Arkansas justices face ethics charges over judge’s case

 The charges were filed against Chief Justice Dan Kemp and Justices Courtney Goodson, Robin Wynne, Jo Hart, Rhonda Wood and Karen Baker.
 A complaint is pending against Justice Shawn Womack.

 Griffen had sued the justices over his disqualification, claiming it violated his constitutional rights, but a federal appeals court dismissed the case.
-Griffen’s attorney has said he plans to appeal to the U.S. Supreme Court.
+Griffen’s attorney, Mike Laux, has said he plans to appeal to the U.S. Supreme Court.

+Laux said Thursday that the charges validate the claims in the judge’s lawsuit, but he said they also raised as many questions as answers.

+“In any event, Judge Griffen is buoyed by the Commission’s decision but we continue to analyze the ruling which creates many implications going forward,” Laux said.

 Follow Andrew DeMillo on Twitter at www.twitter.com/ademillo